anthonyrisinger/cga/6/cga+07.md

 ### Chapter 7: The Algebra of Incidence: Meet, Join, and Duality

 We've built objects in conformal space and learned to transform them with versors.
-Now comes the final piece: understanding how objects relate to each other.
+Now comes the challenge of understanding how objects relate to each other.
 When does a point lie on a line?
 How do we find where two spheres intersect?
 What's the plane containing three points?
-These questions of incidence and construction find elegant answers through the dual concepts of meet and join.
+These questions of incidence and construction demand efficient computational solutions.

-Traditional computational geometry attacks each relationship with a specialized algorithm.
-The conformal framework provides something better: a unified algebraic approach where the same operations work for all object types.
+Traditional computational geometry addresses each relationship with specialized algorithms—often highly optimized for their specific cases.
+Line-line intersection uses parametric equations or Plücker coordinates.
+Sphere-sphere intersection leverages distance comparisons.
+Each algorithm excels in its domain, refined through decades of use.

+Geometric algebra offers something different: a unified algebraic framework where the same operations work across all object types.
+This unification provides valuable architectural benefits—fewer algorithms to maintain, cleaner interfaces, reduced special-case handling.
+However, "unified" doesn't mean "simple."
+The meet operation that computes intersections, while conceptually elegant, involves multiple computational steps that can accumulate numerical errors and computational cost.
+Understanding these tradeoffs is essential for making informed implementation decisions.

-#### Two Ways of Seeing
+#### Two Ways of Seeing: Choosing the Right Tool

-The insight underlying this chapter is that every geometric object can be characterized in two complementary ways:
+Every geometric object can be characterized in two complementary ways, each with distinct computational advantages:

 1. **By what it contains** (Outer Product Null Space - OPNS)
 2. **By what contains it** (Inner Product Null Space - IPNS)

 Think of a chair.
-You could describe it by listing every atom it contains—a constructive, bottom-up approach that builds the whole from its parts.
-Alternatively, you could describe that same chair through the constraints it satisfies: it touches the floor, it's below the ceiling, it's not inside the wall, it supports a certain weight.
-This is a top-down, constraint-based view.
-Both descriptions completely specify the same chair, yet they represent fundamentally different ways of thinking about it.
+You could describe it by listing every atom it contains—a constructive, bottom-up approach.
+Alternatively, you could describe it through constraints: it touches the floor, it's below the ceiling, it supports a certain weight.
+Both descriptions specify the same chair through fundamentally different approaches.

 This duality isn't just philosophical—it's computational.
-Some operations are natural in one view, others in the dual view.
-Learn both, and geometric computation becomes almost effortless.
+OPNS excels when you're building objects from known constituents.
+Given three points, the circle through them is simply:

+$$C = P_1 \wedge P_2 \wedge P_3$$

+No center calculation, no radius formula—just the outer product.
+This is ideal for construction tasks.

+IPNS excels when testing membership or constraints.
+To check if point $P$ lies on sphere $S$:

+$$P \cdot S = 0$$

+One inner product gives the answer.
+This is optimal for collision detection, containment queries, and constraint satisfaction.

+**Computational Guideline**: Choose OPNS when building from parts.
+Choose IPNS when testing against constraints.
+The representation that makes your primary operation trivial is usually the right choice.

 #### The Outer Product Null Space (OPNS)